salmer/CppDeveloperRoadmap/English/Books/PreJunior.md

 - [Chad Fowler - Passionate Programmer](https://www.amazon.com/Passionate-Programmer-Remarkable-Development-Pragmatic-ebook/dp/B00AYQNR5U)

-    This book can be called a classic in the motivation genre for beginners.
-Chad Fowler tries to share his experience: how to become a professional programmer and ride the IT industry wave.
+    The book is a classic in the motivation genre for beginners.
+Chad Fowler shares his experience on how to become a professional programmer and navigate the IT industry.

 ## :bar_chart: Computer Science

 - [Wladston Ferreira Filho - Computer Science Distilled: Learn the Art of Solving Computational Problems](https://www.amazon.com/Computer-Science-Distilled-Computational-Problems/dp/0997316020)

-    The book is an overview on different Computer Science basics: math, algorithms, databases, hardware basics of computers, etc. It can be a good starting point to find interesting areas for yourself and to prioritize them.
+    The book provides a comprehensive overview of various basic concepts in Computer Science, including mathematics, algorithms, databases, and the hardware basics of computers.
+It serves as an ideal starting point to discover and prioritize areas of interest in the field.

 - [Charles Petzold - Code: The Hidden Language of Computer Hardware and Software](https://www.amazon.com/Code-Language-Computer-Hardware-Software/dp/0735611319)

-    Before starting studying C++ it's recommended to pick this book first.
-In simple words, it describes how a computer works.
-It avoids complex technical or theoretical aspects.
-This book contains foundations that won't become obsolete in the far future.
-It will also help you to better understand the foundation ideas of C++ later.
-This book is a good complement to the previous one as it dives deeper into the device of computers.
+    Before starting your study of C++, it's recommended to read this book first.
+It provides a simple explanation of how a computer works, avoiding complex technical or theoretical aspects.
+The concepts presented in this book are fundamental and will remain relevant in the future.
+It will also aid in your understanding of the foundational ideas of C++ later on.
+This book serves as a complement to the previous one as it delves deeper into the workings of computers.

 - [Aditya Bhargava  - Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People](https://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230)

-    The book contains a brilliant introduction to the world of Computers Science algorithms and data structures for beginners.
-It also contains a list of tasks that will help you to implement your first algorithms.
+    The book provides a brilliant introduction to the world of computer science algorithms and data structures for beginners.
+It also includes a list of tasks that will help you implement your first algorithms.

 ## :pencil: C++

 - [Stephen Prata - C++ Primer Plus](https://www.amazon.com/Primer-Plus-6th-Developers-Library/dp/0321776402)

-    The book is an excellent start for people who stand at the beginning of the studying path in C++ World.
-It doesn't require any extra knowledge to start your path.
-This book also contains a list of exercises which help to get experience and understanding of C++ basics.
+    The book is an excellent starting point for people who are just beginning their journey in the world of C++.
+No prior knowledge is required to get started.
+The book also includes a list of exercises that can help you gain hands-on experience and a deeper understanding of the basics of C++.

 - [Stanley Lippman - C++ Primer](https://www.amazon.com/Primer-5th-Stanley-B-Lippman/dp/0321714113)

-    The book is a good complement to the previous one.
-It's good to use this book in parallel with Prata's book.
-We recommend you find a balance between these books, as information is given differently: mixing information from both books will help you to better understand different topics and language aspects.
+    This book is a great complement to the previous one.
+It's recommended to use it in parallel with Prata's book.
+Finding a balance between these books is advised, as the information is presented differently.
+Mixing information from both books will help to better understand various topics and aspects of the language.

 - [Andrew Koenig - Accelerated C++: Practical Programming by Example](https://www.amazon.com/Accelerated-C-Practical-Programming-Example/dp/020170353X)

-    This book is an excellent one for beginners.
-Each chapter of the book widely describes a different foundation aspect of the language.
-When it's done, it offers you a set of exercises to train yourself.
-The book explains the most fundamental topics that can be reused in the future to study new language mechanisms.
-It's recommended to pick up this book after Prata's, Lippman's books or in parallel with them.
+    This book is an excellent choice for beginners.
+Each chapter provides a comprehensive description of different foundational aspects of the language.
+Upon completion of each chapter, the reader is offered a set of exercises to practice and reinforce their understanding.
+The book covers the most fundamental topics that can be applied in future studies of new language mechanisms.
+It is recommended to read this book after studying Prata's or Lippman's books or alongside them.

 ## :electric_plug: Hard skills

 - [MSDN](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160)

-    If you are at the starting point of your studying path, it's recommended to start practicing and doing exercises in the IDE: Microsoft Visual Studio (Community Edition).
-Nowadays, it's one of the friendliest IDEs among others to beginners, either in installation or usage (and it's absolutely for free!).
-It will help you to concentrate on language and not to struggle with the development environment.
-On MSDN you will find a nice guidebook that describes the following aspects: how to install the Visual Studio, create the first console project, and implement the first application.
+    If you are just starting on your learning journey, it is recommended to begin practicing and doing exercises in the IDE Microsoft Visual Studio (Community Edition).
+It is currently one of the most user-friendly IDEs for beginners, both in terms of installation and usage, and it's completely free!
+This will allow you to focus on the language and not be burdened by the development environment.
+A helpful guidebook on MSDN explains the steps to install Visual Studio, create your first console project, and implement your first application.

 ---